OSGeo/gdal/doc/source/drivers/raster/vrt.rst

 The effect of the ``scale`` option (added in GDAL 3.7) is to rescale the input pixel values from the range **src_min** to **src_max** to the range **dst_min** to **dst_max**  ``src_min,src_max[,dst_min,dst_max]`` either 2 or 4 comma separated values.
 The same rules apply for the source and destination ranges, and ``scale_bn`` syntax may be used as it is with (:ref:`gdal_translate`).
 The option ``scale=true`` (default if unspecified is ``scale=false``) may also be used without value arguments (added in GDAL 3.8), where it results in the output range 0,255 from whatever the source range is.
-Do consider the need for also using ``ot`` option in order to accomodate the intended output range.
+Do consider the need for also using ``ot`` option in order to accommodate the intended output range.

 The effect of the ``exponent`` option (added in GDAL 3.7) is to apply non-linear scaling with a power function, a single value to be used with the ``scale`` option.
 The same ``exponent_bn`` syntax may be used in combination with ``scale_bn`` to